-In treating patients receiving a hernia repair, providers have several opportunities to improve the quality and cost of care, as depicted in Exhibit 2.
-Important sources of value include reducing unnecessary pre-procedural imaging and testing, choosing the most appropriate type of procedure including, where relevant, the appropriate choice of mesh, and selecting the most appropriate post-acute setting of care.
-Additionally, providers can influence the choice of the most appropriate pain medication (e.g., nonsteroidal anti-inflammatory drugs instead of opioids).
-Providers can also coordinate any necessary follow-up care to support timely recovery and assess the patient for any complications or recurrences.
+In treating patients receiving a knee arthroscopy, providers have several opportunities to improve the quality and cost of care, as depicted in Exhibit 2.
+Important sources of value include the provider's decision to perform a knee arthroscopy only when clinically indicated, choosing effective pain medications (e.g., nonsteroidal anti-inflammatory drugs (NSAIDS) instead of opioids), and reducing unnecessary imaging.
+Additionally, providers can ensure that patients receive necessary counseling (e.g., smoking cessation treatment programs) and educate patients to foster proper healing and avoid re-injury.
+Providers can also coordinate an efficient physical therapy routine and follow-up care to support timely recovery and assess pain, stiffness, and overall knee function.
 By adhering to clinically appropriate care guidelines, providers have the opportunity to improve quality and decrease costs.